BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-08-SDCTF-2022-Mann Hunt.md

 ---
-title: SDCTF 2022 - OSINT - Mann Hunt
+title: San Diego CTF 2022 - OSINT - Mann Hunt
 published: true
 ---
 This was a really fun OSINT challenge that tasked us with finding someone based on nothing more than a username.